 Sometimes, machines or robots do the actual welding.
 In these situations, welding machine operators use certain programs to ensure that these welding machines are functioning correctly.
 They place parts in the machines for welding, as well as troubleshooting and fixing minor problems during operation.
 Welding machine operators must be able to read and understand work orders and blueprints, which may include welding-specific symbols.

-In May 2014, according to the BLS, 55,360 individuals were working as welding, soldering and brazing machine setters, operators and tenders.
-The median hourly wage for these employees was $16.91 an hour, or $35,180 annually.
-The BLS notes that employment for all welding, soldering and brazing machine setters, operators and tenders is expected to grow 20% during the 2012-2022 decade.
+In May 2018, according to the BLS, 37,700 individuals were working as welding, soldering and brazing machine setters, operators and tenders.
+The mean hourly wage for these employees was $18.83 an hour, or $39,160 annually.
+The BLS notes that employment for all welding, soldering and brazing machine setters, operators and tenders is expected to decline during the 2018-2028 decade.

 Boilermakers are responsible for creation, installation and repair of large containers to heat fluids or contain gaseous materials.
 These vessels may be used to store chemicals or liquids, or to create power by heating water or other liquids, according to the BLS.
 These professionals may be responsible for maintenance of these large containers as well.
 Boilermakers use acetylene torches to weld pieces of metal together to create the boiler or storage container.
 Apprenticeships are often required and may be found through the International Brotherhood of Boilermakers or other professional organizations.
-The BLS, reports that the median annual salary for boilermakers in 2013 was $59,860 and estimates 4% job growth between 2012-2022.
+The BLS, reports that the mean annual salary for boilermakers in 2018 was $63,240 and estimates job opportunities to grow faster than average between 2018-2028.

 The American Welding Society (AWS) offers a Certified Welder (CW) professional designation that is performance-based.
 To earn this certification, an individual must demonstrate their skills by performing specific types of welds that will be judged on their quality.
 Every six months, a certified welder must submit a certification maintenance form to the AWS.